0x1bitcrack3r/XSS-Finder/README.md

 # F.A.Q

 # XSS-Finder
-- Codename: ScreamingCobra
-- Swiss knife for XSS on any URI / URN / PATH
+- Swiss knife for XSS on any Path to any kind of XSS
 - Any logic is valid logic in this software

 # License